 Let us first of all extend our cordial greetings to you and present you our question related to our logo and the name of our association European Energy Union that has been legally established in Romania in November 2016, were the Romanian Ministry of Justice has granted us the name European Energy Union for our non-profit association.

-Our intention is not to create confusion among European institutions and our main purpose is to present us as European association formed by European citizens and companies with experience in the energy sector, that follows the principles of European Union.
+Our intention is not to create confusion among European institutions and our main purpose is to present us as European association formed by European citizens and companies with experience in the energy sector, that follows the principles of the European Union.

 In this case please advise us if we can keep the present logo and the name of our association which was legally constituted.